 This emotional thriller shares real stories and experiences of black women with a poetic twist.
 Each story allows the opportunity for self-discovery, connection, and self-reflection.

-In this beautiful collection of contemporary poetry and reflections, you will discover the many sides to love that exists, from the pain of heartbreak to the unrestrained joy of the first flutter of a new romance.
+Discover the many sides to love that exist, from the pain of heartbreak to the joy of a new romance.

 The Voice of Black Cincinnati is a media company designed to educate, recognize, and create opportunities for African Americans.
 Want to find local news, events, job posting, scholarships, and a database of local Black-owned businesses?
 Visit our homepage, explore other articles, subscribe to our newsletter, like our Facebook page, join our Facebook group, and text VOBC to 513-270-3880.